spice-h2020/ldh-scanning-framework/README.md

 - Run main.py

 ## Notes:
-- Default pagesize is 100 and is specified in `ldh-config.json`
+- Default pagesize is 100 and is specified in `ldh-config.json`.
+The main script will continue to make requests for subsequent pages of results until all results are returned
 - Initial timestamp is set to `1667306718`, which is the 1st November 2022.
 This can be changed in `ldh-config.json`
 - Once the process has run successfully, a `status.json` file will be created that stores the timestamp that the process last began to run.
-This is checked before the process is run, so subsequent runs of the script will only look in the Activity Log for items that have been created since the last time the script was run
+This is checked before the process is run again, so subsequent runs of the script will only look in the Activity Log for items that have been created since the last time the script was run
 - To force the process to start again from the beginning, simply